scottzak/b27/README.md

 # B27

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.
+After cloning, run the following:
+- `nvm use v8.9.3` -- We want the latest stable version of Node.js
+- `npm install` to download and install dependencies from package.json
+- Set your environment variable named AWS_WEBSERVER_BUCKET to the name of your s3 bucket that will serve the website.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+The development server is built to listen on all ports (0.0.0.0) on port 8080, as is required by the AWS Cloud 9 development environment.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding